-KENNETH G. STANDARD is General Counsel Emeritus of Epstein Becker Green and Of Counsel in its Labor and Employment practice.
+KENNETH G. STANDARD is General Counsel Emeritus of Epstein Becker Green and Of Counsel in its Employment, Labor & Workforce Management practice.
 Based in the New York office, he also is Chair Emeritus of the Firm's Diversity and Professional Development Committee, as well as Chair Emeritus of the Firm's Quality Assurance Committee.
 A member of the Board of Governors of the American Bar Association ("ABA"), Mr. Standard also is a past President of the New York State Bar Association ("NYSBA"), the largest voluntary state bar association in the country.

 Counseling and Litigation.
 His counseling and litigation experience is extensive, encompassing both the private and public sectors.
 As lead or sole counsel, Mr. Standard has handled more than 40 matters to decision, in federal, state, and local trial and appellate courts, and administrative agencies.

 Mr. Standard served as Assistant General Counsel, Labor Relations, Environmental and Benefit Plans, at Consolidated Edison Company of New York City during years when its workforce averaged about 15,000 employees.

 Before that, as Director of the Office of Legal Services of the New York City school system and its approximately 100,000 employees, he supervised a law department of approximately 25 attorneys and 20 support staff.